zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 # **The Story Begins**

 To properly understand anything you need to know its past .
-In my search for proper understanding of Red Black Trees , this is when it actully started to make sense to me for the first time .
+In my search for proper understanding of Red Black Trees , this is when it actually started to make sense to me for the first time .

 I assume that you are familiar with Binary Search Trees and their shortcomings ( The complexity depends on tree height and in the worst case the height can be N , making most of the operations **`O(N)`** )

 So , we need to somehow make it balanced such that on average the height is **`logN`** .
 Red Black Tree with it magic `rotations` and `colorings` seems to somehow do this .
-But this is not the only data structure to do this . _The key to understanding RBT lies on the first few varient of this data strucutre that attempted to solve this balance of BSTs_.
+But this is not the only data structure to do this . _The key to understanding RBT lies on the first few variant of this data structure that attempted to solve this balance of BSTs_.

 ## **A slightly modified BST**